buildbot/buildbot/master/docs/developer/database.rst

         Looks up the buildslave with the given name or ID, returning ``None`` if no matching buildslave is found.
         The ``masterid`` and ``builderid`` arguments function as they do for :py:meth:`getWorkers`.

-    .. py:method:: workerConnected(buildslaveid, masterid, workerinfo)
+    .. py:method:: workerConnected(workerid, masterid, workerinfo)

-        :param integer buildslaveid: the ID of the buildslave
+        :param integer workerid: the ID of the buildslave
         :param integer masterid: the ID of the master to which it connected
         :param workerinfo: the new buildslave information dictionary
         :type workerinfo: dict